OUTLINE OF 18TH CENTURY ASTRONOMY

 ---------

-1770 - Messier discovers comet Lexell, first recognized it as
+1770 - Messier discovers comet Lexell, notes it as Earth threat

 1772 - Messier issues 1st part of cluster & nebula catalog